AnmolSirola/NFT-Toolbox-Implementation/Multi-Chain Support/Cross-Chain/readme.md

    - Verify the ownership and metadata of the NFT on the destination chain.
    - Implement error handling and event logging to track the progress and status of the cross-chain NFT transfer.

+### How it Works in theoratical:
+Axelar's cross-chain NFT implementation relies on its General Message Passing (GMP) system, which allows smart contracts on different chains to communicate with each other.
+The process involves the following steps:

+#### Initiating Transfer:

+The user interacts with the source chain's NFT Linker contract to initiate a cross-chain NFT transfer.
+The sendNFT function is called, specifying the destination chain, recipient address, and other necessary parameters.

+#### Sending Message:
+The NFT Linker contract on the source chain constructs a cross-chain message payload containing the NFT metadata, destination chain information, and recipient details.
+The message is sent to the Axelar Gateway contract on the source chain using the callContract function.

+#### Message Routing:
+The Axelar Gateway receives the message and validates its authenticity and integrity.
+The message is then routed through the Axelar network, which consists of a set of validators responsible for relaying messages between chains.
+The validators reach a consensus on the validity of the message and its intended destination.

+#### Execution on Destination Chain:
+Once the message reaches the destination chain, it triggers the _execute function in the NFT Linker contract on that chain.
+The _execute function verifies the authenticity of the message by checking its origin and the sender's address. s
+#### Based on the message payload, the NFT Linker contract performs the necessary actions:
+If the NFT originates from the source chain, a new NFT is minted on the destination chain using the original metadata.
+If the NFT is being transferred back to its original chain, the ownership is updated accordingly.

+#### Gas Payment:
+Axelar's Gas Service is responsible for handling the payment of gas fees for cross-chain transactions.
+The user includes the required gas payment when initiating the NFT transfer on the source chain.
+The Gas Service ensures that sufficient gas is available on the destination chain to execute the NFT minting or transfer logic.